-To exercise your other rights you can file a request by clicking here.If you are contacting us to exercise any of your rights under the GDPR, you must provide your full name, and email address.
+To exercise any of your rights under CCPA, please file a request by clicking here or contacting us at the phone number above.
 You may need to verify your identity and your residency within a country in the EEA.
 We will respond to your request within 30 days or let you know if we need more time.

 10. Your California Privacy Rights

 California residents also have the right to request certain information that we collect about you, including:

 1. The categories of Personal Information we have collected from you;

 2. The categories of sources from which we collected the Personal Information;